 My guess is that this volume will start with the passing of Queen Victoria in 1901, covering the 118 years to present day.
-There will be a lot of material to cover here: two world wars, rationing, the ascension of the longest reigning monarch Queen Elizabeth II, the emergence of modern culture and equal rights, the entry into the European Union, and the ailing industries of the 70’s and 80’s.
+There will be a lot of material to cover here: two world wars, the impact of rationing, the ascension of the longest reigning monarch Queen Elizabeth II, the emergence of modern culture and equal rights, the entry into the European Union, and the ailing industries of the 70’s and 80’s.

 Will it then discuss the dramatic change of fortunes that follow the financial ‘big bang’ of 1983 and more recent disruption as digital technology makes its presence felt?

 Or will it finish earlier?
 At what point does the history end and become the present, I wonder.
 I look forward to finding out.
 And while I’m waiting for the Dominion paperback, well, I guess I’ll finally finish of the London ‘trilogy’.